kalicyh/camera-gps/README.md

 App for transmitting location data to sony cameras.
 I was fed up with the official app and found a python script (https://github.com/anoulis/sony_camera_bluetooth_external_gps) that got the protocol right, so I thought let's make a better app.

+Also big thanks to https://github.com/mlapaglia/AlphaSync which provided insights into how to enable the functionality for devices that use the Sony creators's app instead of Imaging Edge.

 It makes use of the companion device manager APIs of Android which *should* provide a reliable way to launch the transmission even when the app is in the background and the screen is off.
 However, due to limited devices and emulators not providing bluetooth access I couldn't test it with many android versions (13, 15 and 16 up to now).

 I also only have access to an Alpha 6400, but it should probably work with most of the 6000 series devices (?).
 I'm also not a very good android dev, but it supports dark mode (yay)